EU open access and data policies

 Horizon

-Gold open access charges are eligible costs to Horizon 2020 grants.
+Gold open access charges are eligible costs for Horizon 2020 grants.
 You will need to indicate expected costs in your grant proposal - contact Brunel's Open Access team for help estimating them.
 There is a pilot to pay open access charges after grants have closed.

 Before submission, check that your publisher's embargo on open access in a repository is no longer than 6 months (12 for Social Sciences and Humanities), or that there is a Gold open access option.